The IPA is magic

 [tu bi | ɔɚ̆ nɑt tu bi || ðæt ɪz ðə kwɛst͡ʃn̩]

 This method helps actors to identify changes that are made when we switch from one dialect (our own) into another (our character’s).
 Eventually you will be able to pick any dialect you’d like to learn, apply the steps I will teach you towards that dialect, and be able to teach it to yourself.

 I'm Scott Alan Moffitt, an actor and dialect coach, originally from Texas.
-After earning a BFA in Acting from TCU in Fort Worth, TX in 2012, I made the move to Los Angeles where I've been pursuing a career in film and television.
+After earning a BFA in Acting from TCU in Fort Worth, TX, I made the move to Los Angeles where I've been pursuing a career in film and television.

 I've done funny voices all my life.
 In college, I figured out I might be able to put that to some good use when a new professor in my theater department introduced me to the International Phonetic Alphabet (IPA).
 It was shocking to me that I was able to put the silly voices in my head into text -- it was even more shocking when I moved to LA and realized this approach is not something most film actors are familiar with.
 I aim to change that.

 As an actor living and auditioning in Los Angeles, I know how stressful the industry can be.
 I've met so many actors who tell me about the anxiety they get when they have an audition requiring a dialect, or even in the decision to add a dialect to their resume.